marcell-lovassy/marcell-lovassy/README.md

 - 👋 Hi, I’m Marcell
-- I am a game developer working at Fortis Games.
+- I am a senior game developer working at Fortis Games.
 - I also have some indie game projects.
-- I'm currently learning web development and Unreal Engine.
+- I'm currently learning LLM Engineering and Unreal Engine.
-- I have 8 years of professional developer experience.
-(Unity, C#, .NET, Blazor)
+- I have 10 years of professional developer experience.
+(Unity, Unreal Engine, C#, .NET, Blazor)
 - How to reach me: marcell.lovassy@gmail.com

 <!---